Welcome to ACCESS SUCCESS LLC

 Applications for Our Annual $1000 Scholarship are now OPEN!

-This scholarship will be awarded to one graduating high school senior (class of 2023) who has worked with Access Success at least once during his/her high school career.
+This scholarship will be awarded to one graduating high school senior (class of 2024) who has worked with Access Success at least once during his/her high school career.
 It is a one-time, non-renewable scholarship that will be paid by August 31st on the recipient's behalf directly to the college or university to which the recipient is enrolled.
-Scholarship applicants should submit the following materials to Access Success during the month of July.
+Scholarship applicants should submit the following materials to Access Success.
 The final day of application submissions is July 31st.

 To be considered for this award you must send all of the following materials together (applicants who submit in dribs and drabs or are missing a required element will not be considered):